OSGeo/PROJ/docs/source/development/reference/datatypes.rst

 .. c:macro:: PROJ_ERR_COORD_TRANSFM_INVALID_COORD

-    Invalid input coordinate. e.g a latitude > 90°.
+    Invalid input coordinate. e.g. a latitude > 90°.

 .. c:macro:: PROJ_ERR_COORD_TRANSFM_OUTSIDE_PROJECTION_DOMAIN

-    Coordinate is outside of the projection domain. e.g approximate mercator with \|longitude - lon_0\| > 90°,
-    or iterative convergence method failed.
+    Coordinate is outside of the projection domain. e.g. approximate mercator with \|longitude - lon_0\| > 90°, or iterative convergence method failed.

 .. c:macro:: PROJ_ERR_COORD_TRANSFM_NO_OPERATION

-    No operation found, e.g if no match the required accuracy, or if ballpark transformations were asked to not be used and they would be only such candidate.
+    No operation found, e.g. if no match the required accuracy, or if ballpark transformations were asked to not be used and they would be only such candidate.

 .. c:macro:: PROJ_ERR_COORD_TRANSFM_OUTSIDE_GRID